zuozhenggh/learning-library/analytics-library/redbull-map/build-geojson/build-geojson.md

      You will use the line tool to draw each sector
      ![](./images/circuit-schema.png)

-3. Start drawing your LineString by choosing the polyline option
+3. Start drawing your first LineString of sector 1, the red sector, by choosing the polyline option

     ![](./images/polyline.png)